-There has been an increase in interest among defined contribution (DC) plan sponsors for passive investment options that seems to be, in part, based on the false premise that fiduciary oversight requirements are nearly eliminated.
-Plan sponsor fiduciary responsibility may not be reduced to the extent plan sponsors believe when selecting passive funds to include in their DC lineup.
+Defined contribution (DC) plan sponsors interest for passive investment options seems to be, in part, based on the false premise that fiduciary oversight requirements are nearly eliminated.
+However, the fiduciary responsibility may not be reduced to the extent plan sponsors believe when selecting passive funds to include in their DC line-up.

 While there are differences in evaluating passive and active funds, this paper details certain items plan sponsors are obligated to look at, when selecting passive investment options (including both single asset class and target date funds), by ERISA requirements of selection and monitoring of plan investments.
 The obligations detailed throughout this paper consider the sponsor’s duty to review the: